 Dr. Bhandari has 20 years of experience in designing, implementing, and managing large-scale agricultural and rural development projects.
 He joined IRRI as a Postdoctoral Fellow at IRRI HQ.
 Prior to IRRI, he was a Japan Society Promotion of Science Research Fellow at the Japan International Research Center for Agricultural Science and an Assistant Professor at Tribhuvan University, Nepal.
 In addition to Bangladesh, he has worked in several other countries in South Asia, Southeast Asia, and East Asia, engaging with a wide range of stakeholders including government, academic and research institutes, NGOs, the private sector, development partners, and grassroots organizations.

-Dr. Bhandari holds a PhD degree in Agricultural and Environmental Economics from the University of the Philippines Los Baños.
-He was awarded the Mahendra Bidhya Bhusan Gold Medal by the then His Majesty King Gyanendra Bir Bikram Saha Dev of Nepal in 2001 and the Japan Society for Promotion of Science research fellowship in 2005.
-He has published pertinent books and book chapters, peer-reviewed journal articles, research papers, and policy briefs.
+He holds a PhD in Agricultural and Environmental Economics from the University of the Philippines Los Baños (UPLB), Philippines.
+He earned his MSc in Agricultural and Environmental Economics and BSc in Agriculture from Tribhuvan University, Nepal.
+He was awarded the Mahendra Bidhya Bhusan Gold Medal by His Majesty King Gyanendra Bir Bikram Saha Dev of Nepal.